 Eugenol is a liquid compound, often colorless, sometimes pale yellow, which is found in various essential oils, including clove oil.
 It is often used in perfumes for its aromatic qualities.
 Several studies have demonstrated certain attributes of eugenol that could potentially benefit hair health.
 These include 1.
-Anti-androgenic effects; 2. antioxidant effects, as well as; 3. antifungal and antimicrobial qualities (1, 7, 8, 10).
-This article will examine the studies of eugenol for hair strength.
+Anti-androgenic effects; 2. antioxidant effects and 3. antifungal and antimicrobial qualities (1, 7, 8, 10).
+This article will examine the studies of eugenol for hair health.

 Does Science Support Uses of Eugenol For Hair Loss?

 A common form of hair loss is androgenic alopecia, also known as male pattern baldness.
 Despite its common name, women can suffer from this condition as well.
 This type of alopecia is a hereditary trait in which some people have more sensitive androgen receptors on their hair follicles.
 These receptors are susceptible to the byproduct of testosterone breakdown, dihydrotestosterone (DHT).
 As DHT binds to the androgen receptors on hair follicles, the follicle shrinks and, over time, disappears, resulting in hair loss (12).

 Two studies appear to support a role for eugenol as an anti-androgenic agent.

 Eugenol as an Inhibitor of DHT